 Friendship Chamberlain Elementary & Middle PCS is a charter middle school in Washington.
-The principal of Friendship Chamberlain Elementary & Middle PCS is Morrise Harbour, whose e-mail is email@example.com.
-765 students go to Friendship Chamberlain Elementary & Middle PCS and are mostly Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-0.4% of the Friendship Chamberlain Elementary & Middle PCS students are "limited in English proficiency."
-60% of the 765 students here have subsidized lunches.
+The principal of Friendship Chamberlain Elementary & Middle PCS is Morrise Harbour, who can be contacted at email@example.com.
+760 children attend Friendship Chamberlain Elementary & Middle PCS and are mostly Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+0.4% of the Friendship Chamberlain Elementary & Middle PCS students have "limited English proficiency."
+60% of the 760 students here get reduced lunch prices.
 Center City PCS - Capitol Hill is one of the nearest middle schools.

 - Computer arts

 - P.E. classes